-The credit profile of the Land of Berlin (Berlin, Aa1 stable) reflects its dynamic economy and gradually decreasing debt levels, as well as the supportive financial equalisation system in Germany (Aaa stable).
-Moreover, the city's favourable demographics reduce the social risks arising from its ageing population with rising pension costs and labour shortages.
-These positives are counterbalanced by Berlin's high debt levels, limited financial flexibility as well as increasing social and infrastructure related expenses.
-Further, providing for affordable housing through its housing companies remains a social risk with correlated costs.
+The credit profile of the Land of Berlin (Berlin, Aa1 stable) reflects its dynamic economy, its solid institutional framework, as well as the supportive financial equalisation system in Germany (Aaa stable).
+Also, the city's favourable demographics reduce the social risks arising from its ageing population with rising pension costs and labour shortages.
+These positives are counterbalanced by Berlin's high debt levels and financial deficits expected in 2024 and 2025, limited financial flexibility as well as increasing social and infrastructure related expenses.
+Additionally, the commitment to affordable housing by its subsidiary housing entities carries social risks along with associated costs.
 The credit profile also reflects our assessment of a very high likelihood that the Government of Germany would provide support in case of acute liquidity stress.

-The continuous decline in Berlin's debt has been temporarily reversed but its debt affordability remains good
+The continuous decline in Berlin's debt has been temporarily reversed; debt affordability will decrease going forward

-2023P: preliminary data; 2024-25F: Moody's forecast.
+2024-25F: Moody's forecast.
 Sources: Issuer, German Statistics Office, German Ministry of Finance and Moody's Ratings